secretstartups/handbook/content/handbook/editing-handbook/edit-team-page.md

    - Add the filename of your profile picture, making sure to match letter case.
 Delete `../gitlab-logo-extra-whitespace.png`, if present.
 The completed line should look like this: `picture: yournameinlowercase.jpg`.
    - Add your pronouns
-   - Consider adding `pronunciation` for your full name to help others to pronounce your name correctly (e.g. sid see-brandy for Sid Sijbrandij)
+   - Consider adding `pronunciation` for your full name to help others to pronounce your name correctly (such as, Sid See-brandy for Sid Sijbrandij)
    - Add your Twitter and GitLab handles without the leading `@`
    - Ensure your list of `departments` is accurate.
 Use other team members' as a reference.
    - Add your [`specialty`](/handbook/company/structure/#specialist)